How to Cancel Netflix, Amazon & More for a Deceased Person

 If you have access to the account, a membership can be ended from the account settings.
 If you don't, Netflix has a process for canceling a deceased member's account — contact them through the official help channel using the email or phone number on the account.
 If Netflix was billed through Apple, Google, or a cable bundle, cancel at that partner instead.
 Start at the Netflix Help Center.

-Amazon handles these requests through customer service.
-Without login details, they typically ask for a copy of the death certificate, a document showing your authority over the estate, a copy of your ID, and the email or phone number on the account.
-Also check for recurring auto-deliveries (Subscribe & Save) — closing the account stops them — and ask about refunds on the remaining balance of prepaid services.
-Begin at Amazon Customer Service.
+Either way, support will typically ask for a copy of the death certificate, a document showing your authority over the estate, a copy of your ID, and the email address or phone number on the account.

 Apple (Apple ID, iCloud, App Store subscriptions)